Douglas Lim

-Douglas Lim (born 11 October 1977) is a Malaysian actor, comedian, television presenter, and emcee.
+Douglas Lim (born 11 October 1977, Chinese: 林有信) is a Malaysian actor, comedian, television presenter, and emcee.
 He is well known for his involvement in local television, theatre, film, and comedy.

 Career

-Lim appeared in Kopitiam. where he sang the sitcom's theme song, Empty Decorations, with Chelsia Ng.
+Lim appeared in Kopitiam, where he sang the sitcom's theme song, Empty Decorations, with Chelsia Ng.
 In the series, he played a barber shop owner named Steven.
 His performance in Kopitiam earned him a nomination for Best Actor (Comedy) at the Asian Television Awards.

 Lim is part of a local Chinese comedy titled Homecoming, which aired on Astro Wah Lai Toi.
 He starred in several TV commercials, including Petronas, TM, Nestlé, Sime Darby, Maybank, HSBC, and UEM.
 In addition to being a stand-up comedian, he is also an emcee for corporate events.

 He acted in the historical film 1957: Hati Malaya, directed by Shuhaimi Baba, in which Lim played the role of an MCA member.
 On 15 January 2008, Lim produced and hosted the Malaysiantalents.com program for the broadcast on the web portal gua.com.my.

 In 2009, Lim founded the Chinese Comedian Association of Malaysia.
 Lim is also a theater performer; in March 2011, he performed the musical show Lat Kampung Boy: Sebuah Muzikal (Lat [the] Village Boy: A Musical), staged at the Istana Budaya from 16 March to 3 April 2011.
 He played Frankie, a childhood friend of the cartoonist Lat.
 The show also starred Awie, Jalil Hamid, Rahim Razali, and Atilia Haron.

 He is a guest voice actor in the 2013 animated film Bola Kampung: The Movie, produced by Animasia Studio, an adaptation of the animated series Bola Kampung.
 Other actors who have guest voice roles include Afdlin Shauki, Aznil Nawawi, Aizat Amdan, Deanna Yusoff, and Marsha Milan Londoh.